 Now we’ve discussed some of the best tablets for older people, let’s look at some of the best smartphones on the market for older users.

-The Doro 8035 is a little heavier than your average smartphone but will feel robust and good quality.
+The Doro 8050 is a little heavier than your average smartphone but will feel robust and good quality.
 This means that if your loved one accidentally drops the phone, it probably won’t damage it!
 There are three buttons on the front of the phone for simple navigation.
 On the reverse of the phone is an assistance button which can be customised to the owner’s preference to do a number of things.
 For example, pressing the button could start a call to a specific person or the emergency services.
-The Doro 8035 costs around £160, definitely one of the most affordable smartphones for older people.
+A new Doro 8050 could cost as little as £169, making it one of the most affordable smartphones for older people.

-While this smartphone isn’t specifically designed for the older generation, it does have features which makes it a perfect match!
+While this phone isn’t specifically designed for the older generation – nor does it truly count as a smartphone – it does have features that make it a perfect match!
 The Nokia 105 is extremely durable.
 There are no touch screens here, just a sturdy handset with buttons and a bright screen.
 It has a long battery life, perfect for anyone who might not remember to charge it every night.
 The interface is simple, with all the essential functions in a compact package.
 Your loved one won’t struggle to make phone calls, but texting might be a little slower with the numbered buttons.
 This phone doesn’t have a camera or an internet connection, but for some that’s not a problem at all.
-If you’re looking for something affordable and that your loved one can call you on when they’re out and about, the Nokia is for you!
+If you’re looking for something affordable and that your loved one can call you on when they’re out and about, the Nokia is for you.

 The Careline Alarm at Home